harsmatharoo/WeatherFusion/README.md

 WeatherFusion©️ has been developed using Node.js, Express.js and ejs templates fully.

-Weather freaks can convert temperature between celsius and farenheit, and furthermore also input a wind speed to obtain a real Wind Chill Temperature
+Weather freaks can convert temperature between celsius and farenheit, and furthermore also input a wind speed to obtain a real Wind Chill Temperature.

+AccuWeather API integrated to give you accurate weather data.